leogsantos5/ProductCatalog/README.md

   considered.
 It needs no retries, but it runs out for good after 900,000 inserts, even if most of those products were deleted.
 Random IDs only get slower as the *live* ID space fills.

-- **Concurrency.** The brief doesn't ask for it, but several instances writing the same product at once must not lose updates.
-Two techniques are used, depending on the kind of write:
+- **Concurrency.** Several instances writing the same product at once must not lose updates, and stock must stay correct when requests overlap.
+Two techniques are used, depending on the kind of
+  write:

   - **Stock changes are a single atomic `UPDATE`.** `decrement-stock` and `add-to-stock` are relative changes, so the database applies them directly